GPS more attention, please

 Analyzing the list of supported devices ( https://redmine.replicant.us/projects/replicant/wiki/ReplicantStatus ), it seems that 3 are the most viable options:

 1) Add free GPS support to Galaxy S2 / Galaxy S3, the devices that more attention seems to receive from the Replicant project.
 Pros: It is easy to find cheap used devices.
 Cons: No current or past Replicant version has supported GPS on these devices.

 2) GTA04 with telephony and GPS support.
 Pros: The Replicant project claims to have interest in the Replicant 6 supports this device, and GTA04 has GPS support in Replicant 4.2 (although without telephony support, so GTA04/"Letux 2804" with Replicant 4.2 is not an option for us nowadays).
 Cons: Difficult or impossible to find cheap used devices and the price of new ones is high (although acceptable for us if we have no other option).

 3) HTC Magic / Dream.
 Pros: GPS and telephony supports with Replicant 2.2, currently the best option for us.
 It is easy to find cheap used devices.
 Cons: Replicant 2.2 is an unmaintained version and probably with security bugs (the HTC Magic / Dream is a old but functional device, and if Replicant 6 supports devices of 2011, 6 years old, we do not think it's crazy to support a device a couple of years older).

 Thank you very much!

-RE: GPS more attention, please - Added by Andrew - about 1 year ago
+RE: GPS more attention, please - Added by Andrew - over 1 year ago

 I agree with you.